ppone/docs/dev/getting-started.md

 ## Getting Started

 The first step is to determine how you want to connect to the API.
-We offer client libraries in several languages, including <a href="https://github.com/Invoiced/invoiced-ruby">Ruby</a>, <a href="https://github.com/Invoiced/invoiced-php">PHP</a>, and <a href="https://github.com/Invoiced/invoiced-go">Go</a>.
+We offer client libraries in several languages, including <a href="https://github.com/Invoiced/invoiced-ruby">Ruby</a>, <a href="https://github.com/Invoiced/invoiced-php">PHP</a>, <a href="https://github.com/Invoiced/invoiced-python">Python</a>, and <a href="https://github.com/Invoiced/invoiced-go">Go</a>.
 If we don't have a client library for your language then we would be happy to build one.
 Otherwise you can manually build the HTTP requests, which is not too difficult.

 Once you have your client library ready to go the next step is to get an API key.
 The API uses [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) to authenticate requests.
 All API requests require a valid API key.
 You can grab an API key by signing in to the dashboard, and then going to **Settings** > **API Keys**.
 Please remember to keep this API key safe.
 In the wrong hands it could give unwanted access to your Invoiced account.